-Section 700: Introduction
+Section 700.
+Introduction

-- 1. The area enclosed by the SAMP boundary is an important and highly valuable marine transportation corridor.
-The SAMP area represents a crossroads between multiple heavily-used waterways: Narragansett Bay, Long Island Sound, Buzzards Bay, and Vineyard Sound.
-Vessels pass through the SAMP area when passing between these waterways en route to commercial ports, harbors, and other facilities.
-These vessels include cargo ships, such as tankers, bulk carriers, and tug and barges; passenger ferries; naval vessels; government research, enforcement, and search-and-rescue vessels; and pilot boats.
+- 1. The Ocean SAMP area is an important and highly valuable marine transportation corridor.
+The Ocean SAMP area represents a crossroads between multiple heavily used waterways: Narragansett Bay, Long Island Sound, Buzzards Bay, and Vineyard Sound.
+Vessels pass through the Ocean SAMP area when passing between these waterways en route to commercial ports, harbors, and other facilities.
+These vessels include cargo ships, such as tankers, bulk carriers, and tug and barge units, passenger ferries, naval vessels, government research, enforcement, and search and rescue vessels, and pilot boats.
 They carry goods, move people, or provide other functions that are essential to Rhode Island, neighboring states, and the entire nation.
-The SAMP area is part of the nation's Marine Transportation System, which is the network of all navigable waterways, vessels, operators, ports, and intermodal landside connections facilitating the marine transport of people and goods in the United States (Marine Transportation System National Advisory Council, 2009).
+The Ocean SAMP area is part of the nation's marine transportation system, which is the network of all navigable waterways, vessels, operators, ports, and intermodal landside connections facilitating the marine transport of people and goods in the United States (Marine Transportation System National Advisory Council, 2009).
 One of the main goals of the Ocean SAMP is to promote and enhance these and other existing uses.
-Proposed future uses related to marine transportation and other topics are addressed in Chapter 9: Future Uses. - 2.
-This chapter focuses on the commercial, military, government and support vessels, and infrastructure that comprise the SAMP area elements of the nation's Marine Transportation System.
-Other vessels which operate in the SAMP area and utilize this infrastructure include fishing and recreational craft.
-Fishing vessels and activities are discussed in Chapter 5, Fisheries Resources and Uses.
+Proposed future uses related to marine transportation and other topics are addressed in Chapter 9, Other Future Uses. - 2.
+This chapter focuses on the commercial, military, government, and support vessels and infrastructure that comprise the Ocean SAMP-area elements of the nation's marine transportation system.
+Other vessels that operate in the Ocean SAMP area and utilize this infrastructure include fishing and recreational craft.
+Fishing vessels and activities are discussed in Chapter 5, Commercial and Recreational Fisheries.
 Recreational vessels and activities are discussed in Chapter 6, Recreation and Tourism. - 3.
-Marine transportation in and through the SAMP area is supported by a network of navigation features including shipping lanes, traffic separation schemes, navigational aids, and other features that facilitate safe navigation within the area.
-Marine transportation in the SAMP area also relies on adjacent land-based infrastructure, such as cargo handling facilities and storage areas in nearby ports.
-Marine transportation activity in the SAMP area is shaped by activity at these facilities, in ports such as Providence and Quonset/Davisville, RI, and Fall River, MA.
-Together, these navigation features and port infrastructure provide for the safe passage and operations of a wide range of vessels which provide Rhode Island with essential goods and services. - 4.
-The SAMP area also includes other infrastructure that does not support navigation.
-This infrastructure includes existing undersea cables, unexploded ordnance, and other marine debris notated on NOAA nautical charts, as well as designated dredged material disposal sites. - 5.
-As is illustrated by the Ocean SAMP boundary (see Chapter 1: Introduction), the Ocean SAMP document and policies are focused on the offshore environment, not adjacent upland areas.
-This offshore focus is due to the fact that the CRMC already has a regulatory program, including a zoning program, in place for coastal lands and waters out to the three-nautical mile boundary.
+Marine transportation in and through the Ocean SAMP area is supported by a network of navigation features including shipping lanes, traffic separation schemes, navigational aids, and other features that facilitate safe navigation.
+Marine transportation in the Ocean SAMP area also relies on adjacent land-based infrastructure, such as cargo-handling facilities and storage areas in nearby ports.
+Marine transportation activity in the Ocean SAMP area is shaped by activity at these facilities, in ports such as Providence and Quonset/Davisville, R.I., and Fall River, Mass.
+Together, these navigation features and port infrastructure provide for the safe passage and operations of a wide range of vessels that provide Rhode Island with essential goods and services. - 4.
+The Ocean SAMP area also includes other infrastructure that does not support navigation.
+This infrastructure includes existing undersea cables, unexploded ordnance, and other marine debris noted on National Oceanic and Atmospheric

+- Administration (NOAA) nautical charts, as well as designated dredged material disposal sites. - 5.
+As is illustrated by the Ocean SAMP boundary (see Chapter 1, Introduction), the Ocean SAMP document and policies are focused on the offshore environment, not adjacent upland areas.
+This offshore focus is due to the fact that the CRMC already has a regulatory program, including a zoning program, in place for coastal lands and waters out to the 3 nautical mile boundary.
 Accordingly, this chapter focuses on marine transportation activities and infrastructure in the offshore environment, outside of Narragansett Bay.
 Discussion of upland areas is focused on the Narragansett Bay ports that make these uses possible, as well as the economic impact of these uses on these ports and the state of Rhode Island.

-Section 710: History of Marine Transportation and Naval Activities in the SAMP Area
+Section 710.
+History of Marine Transportation in the Ocean SAMP Area